For people assigned AFAB & Cis Women

 here.

-All the visible parts; lips, clit, urethra, vaginal opening, and perineum.
+• All the visible parts; lips(labia majora and labia minora), clitoris, urethra, vaginal opening, and perineum.

 They are collectively called the vulva (not the vagina!).

 No two vulvas look the same.
-The labia can be long, short, tucked, uneven, smooth, wrinkly, dark, or light; all totally normal.
+The labia can be long, short, tucked, uneven, smooth, wrinkly, dark, or light; all totally normal and beautiful.

 The vulva is self-cleaning: no douches, soaps, or perfumes needed.
 Just warm water.